micnekr/db/README.md

 Memory leaks will be fixed in the future

 ## Usage
-Run `cmake-build-debug-visual-studio/db.exe`, which creates a local server on port 9000 which listens to post requests.
+Run `cmake-build-debug-visual-studio/main.exe` and place it in the same folder as the `.dll` files, which creates a local server on port 9000 which listens to post requests.
 Use some software, such as Postman, to make a post request to the server with the body containing an array with the query, such as `["testDb.testTable.insert(\"Index1\", 3)"]` (note the escaped quotes).
  This is done to provide flexibility in the future.